lpagie/SuRE-variants-pipeline/readme.md

 # SUBMODULE ALERT!!!!!

-This pipeline uses WASP () for some of the SNP related data processing.
-I have a adapted version of WASP () which I added to this repos as a submodule.
+This pipeline uses WASP (https://github.com/bmvdgeijn/WASP) for some of the SNP related data processing.
+I have a forked/adapted version of WASP (https://github.com/lpagie/WASP) which I added to this repos as a submodule.

 Most importantly: in order to clone this repos use the following command:
 ```